kordusas/npp_mcnp_plugin/README.md

 3. place the npp_mcnp_plugin directory in the ../plugins/PythonScript/lib folder
 4. place the main.py file in the ../plugins/PythonScript/scripts

+## Usage

+After installation, the plugin can be accessed via the `plugins -> PythonScript -> scripts` menu in Notepad++.

+One can set up the shortcuts to the script following the advise in the discussion: <https://community.notepad-plus-plus.org/topic/14703/run-python-script-pythonscript-plugin-with-a-shortcut/3>

 ## Features

 ### General